Aboriginal Cadet - Selection Process

 As part of the selection process, you’ll be put through a series of checks and evaluations.
-These checks and evaluations are undertaken in three stages with applicants required to meet each stage before approval to progress to the next stage:
+These checks and evaluations are undertaken in three stages:

 Stage 1 Assessments